o3de/o3de.org/content/docs/user-guide/features/gems/reference/virtualgamepad.md

 ---
-description: ' Use the Virtual Gamepad gem in Amazon Lumberyard to provide your game''s UI with touch screen controls on mobile devices. '
+description: ' Use the Virtual Gamepad gem in Open 3D Engine to provide your game''s UI with touch screen controls on mobile devices. '
 title: Virtual Gamepad Gem
 ---